likianta/hot-shelve/README.md

 # a database is a file with extension `.db`.
 db = FlatShelve('path/to/db.db')

-# add a immutable key-value pair
+# add an immutable key-value pair
 # ==============================
 db['name'] = 'Bob'